 After a packed couple of days of presentations, workshops, and a unique virtual networking experience, day 3 of the Surpass Conference didn’t disappoint.

-The day began with a selection of special interest groups covering a range of topics including accreditation of programs using remote invigilation, the impact of COVID-19 on formative and summative assessment in schools, and AI in marking.
+The day began with a selection of special interest groups covering a range of topics including accreditation of programs using online proctoring, the impact of COVID-19 on formative and summative assessment in schools, and AI in marking.
 These sessions were a great way to get delegates talking about some of the key topics for the industry, and provided a good opportunity to connect virtually with like-minded colleagues – wherever they were in the world.
 They really helped to bring together the similarities that exist in assessment across our borders.

 Delegates then rejoined the main ‘public’ conference stream for our last keynote of the event.